peterktsitsi/Astro-Personal-Site/README.md

 ### Github workflow.
-- after getting setup with a uploaded copy of you project, that can be updated and through contnius intergration (github). personal note, github fills me with rage...
+- after getting setup with a uploaded copy of you project, that can be updated and through contnius intergration (github).

 ![](https://github.com/peterktsitsi/Astro-Personal-Site/blob/main/marriage-story-adam-driver.gif)

+Personal note, github fills me with rage...